 Those who are naturally minimally inclined don’t quite understand the emotional turmoil that some of us feel when we try to take on the (should be freeing) task of de-cluttering.
 So this post is for all you emotionally attached clutter bugs out there.
 The ones who WANT to live in a clutter free space, but struggle because you feel controlled by your stuff.

 I get it.
 I am high-anxiety, seriously over-sensitive, and easily overwhelmed.
 Or at least I can be (I’ve really come a long way in learning to deal with anxiety).
 I work everyday to bring my Sane Self to the surface.
 (That’s what I like to call the little voice of reason that allows me to function – when I choose to listen to her – and I do that more and more these days).

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I’ve learned 4 little tricks to make de-cluttering easier

 De-cluttering is something I have worked on a lot the past couple years and man do I love how it feels to live in a home with less stuff.
-It hasn’t been easy. ( The Freed from Clutter: Declutter Course by Becky Mansfield, available in this awesome clutter busting bundle, is a HUGE HELP.)
+It hasn’t been easy.

 If anyone can benefit from these tricks I’ve learned to make it easier – well that’d be the icing on the cake.
 So let me walk you through a typical (for me) de-cluttering session: